KZJK

 KZJK (104.1 FM) is a commercial radio station licensed to St. Louis Park, Minnesota, and serving the Minneapolis-St. Paul radio market.
-The station is owned by Audacy, Inc., and airs an adult hits radio format known as "104.1 Jack FM."
-Audacy also owns Jack FM stations in Los Angeles and Dallas.
+The station is owned by Audacy, Inc., and airs an adult hits radio format known as "104.1 Jack FM".
 KZJK's studios and offices are on Second Avenue South in Minneapolis.

 KZJK has an effective radiated power (ERP) of 100,000 watts.
 The station's transmitter is on the KMSP Tower in Shoreview, with a auxiliary transmitter with an effective radiated power (ERP) of 34,000 watts located at the IDS Center in Downtown Minneapolis.
 KZJK broadcasts using HD Radio technology.